 AIN Transplant Institute

-The AIN transplant institute is a multidisciplinary team of experienced providers trained and certified in the field of Kidney Transplant.
-Our team consists of two UNOS Certified Transplant Nephrologists and a Transplant Nurse/Post Transplant Coordinator.
+The Institute was founded in 2023.
+It is a extension of our mission to provide high-quality, compassionate care to our transplant recipient patients.
+Our team consists of an UNOS Certified Transplant Nephrologist and a Transplant Nurse/Post Transplant Coordinator.
 We offer Comprehensive post-transplant care including treatment for rejection, infection and any complications that might arise from your transplanted Kidney and/or Pancreas.
 Our transplant nurse coordinator is available for the patients and families for educational needs, questions, and scheduling for appointments.

 Resources Call Now